LaunchCodeEducation/web-fundamentals/studios/fireside-story/README.md

 Merge conflicts are a part of the process of team development.
 Resolve them carefully, so that they don't cause bugs in your code.

-*Optional*: share your story in the `#showcase` channel on Slack, and see what others have created!
+*Optional*: Share your story in the `#showcase` channel on Slack, and see what others have created!

 ### Resources